 Requirements for a residence permit

-All information on the general requirements for issuing a residence permit in Germany (Section 5 of the Residence Act)
+All information on the requirements and procedure for applying for a residence permit in Germany.

 Requirements for a residence permit